-The BS degree program in Exercise Science is designed provide students with an in-depth study of how and why the body responds to physical activity and exercise from several perspectives.
+The B.S.
+Kinesiology with a concentration in Exercise Science is designed provide students with an in-depth study of how and why the body responds to physical activity and exercise from several perspectives.
 The program is also designed to accommodate a variety of student interests and professional goals by offering a thorough and rigid core of theoretical and practical Exercise Science courses balanced with flexibility.

 Students majoring in Exercise Science are prepared for a variety of careers in the health and fitness industry or further graduate work in areas such as exercise physiology, health promotion, nutrition, or cardiac rehabilitation.
 In addition, the Exercise Science program provides students an excellent pathway for entrance into graduate medical programs including physical therapy, occupational therapy, physician assistant, chiropractic medicine, and others.